-I edited it with PhotoToaster (the Lighting Brushes again) and an app called Afterlight which further enhanced the light filtering through the trees.
+I edited it with PhotoToaster (the Lighting Brushes again), and also the Afterlight app which further enhanced the light filtering through the trees.

 What tips do you have for beginner iPhone photographers who want to start taking creative photos with the iPhone?

 The number one tip I would give is to just shoot as many photos of as many different subjects as you can.
 The beauty of digital photography is you can delete all the bad shots and no one ever has to see them.

 I’ve taken thousands of photos over the last few years and 90% of them are deleted.
 Take as many shot as you can from a variety of angles.
 You’re rarely going to get the perfect shot first time.